The Hard Questions

 It has to be politically durable — meaning it cannot be reversed by the next election, the next administration, or the next wave of corporate lobbying.

-And if we’re being fully honest about what humanity needs — not just what the atmosphere needs — it also has to address the poverty, hunger, inequality, and political dysfunction that make collective action nearly impossible in the first place.
+And if we are being fully honest about what humanity needs — not just what the atmosphere needs — it also has to address the poverty, hunger, inequality, and political dysfunction that make collective action nearly impossible in the first place.

 That is the standard.
-Now let’s look at every serious proposal against it.
+Now let us look at every serious proposal against it.

-The Paris Agreement / Net Zero by 2050
+The Paris Agreement and Net Zero by 2050

 The dominant global framework.
 Nations pledge to reach net zero carbon emissions by 2050 through renewable energy transition, efficiency improvements, carbon markets, and carbon capture.

-What the numbers say: global emissions hit record highs in 2023.
-The trajectory puts us between 2.5 and 3 degrees of warming — well past any definition of safe.
+What the numbers say: global emissions hit record highs in 2023 and continued rising through 2024 (IEA, 2025).
+The trajectory puts us between 2.3 and 2.8 degrees of warming — well past any definition of safe (UNEP, 2025).

-Why it isn’t enough: it operates entirely within the existing economic system and asks that system to voluntarily constrain its own growth.
+Why it is not enough: it operates entirely within the existing economic system and asks that system to voluntarily constrain its own growth.
 That system has a 200-year track record of prioritizing growth over everything else.
 Asking it to stop now, voluntarily, gradually, on a timeline that can be renegotiated every five years — is not a solution.
 It is a negotiation with a burning building about how fast to call the fire department.
+Research from Harvard's Environmental Economics Program has found that talk of decoupling economic growth from emissions is misleading — closer to a slipping clutch than a true break (Aldy, 2024).
+What economists call green growth is largely a statistical illusion — emissions per unit of GDP fall while total emissions continue to rise.

-Score: Fails on speed, scale, political durability, and human flourishing.
+Score: Fails on speed, scale, political durability, drawdown, and human flourishing.

 The Green New Deal and Just Transition Approaches